njust-winchy/llm4novelty/README.md

 The pipeline for constructing NovBench as follow.<br>
 <img width="2700" height="851" alt="Figure1" src="https://github.com/user-attachments/assets/71399c44-0998-4029-a430-08d77bb1b743" />
+(1) We introducing a structured benchmark for novelty evaluation.
+This resource, which incorporates the' textual evaluations of the novelty dimension of the reviewers alongside the novelty descriptions of the paper introductions, constitutes a critical resource for future research.
+(2) We propose a four-dimensional, interpretable, and semantics-aware framework for evaluating LLM-generated novelty review text.
+This metric suite surpasses the limitations of traditional lexical overlap metrics (e.g., ROUGE/BLEU) and more effectively captures the quality of "novelty" evaluation in free-form text.
+(3) We conduct systematic evaluation and benchmarking of current general LLMs (e.g., GPT-5, Gemini-2.5-flash) and specialized LLMs on the novelty evaluation task.
+Based on this benchmark, we further analyze the gap between LLM-generated evaluations and human judgments, providing an in-depth understanding of these models' advantages and limitations in identifying and articulating novelty.
+(4) We conduct a comprehensive empirical analysis that identifies key factors for generating high-quality, highly interpretable novelty review text, and reveals important behavioral patterns of LLMs in novelty evaluation, thus directing the future development of more reliable AI-assisted peer review.

 ## Dataset
 The raw data and calculated data can be obtained from here (We will provide it after the peer review is completed).<br>